 (Photo Credit Goddess in Progress)

 If you are feeling extra crafty, you might want to sew one of these fun journal covers.
 They slide over a standard sized composition notebook.
 Mead makes an awesome Primary Journal version of the composition notebook that has a spot on each page for artwork and increased space between the lines for beginning writers.
-There is a great tutorial on how to sew a journal cover by clicking here.

 If you need help getting your travel plans set, book online or call one of our vacation specialists at 855-GET-AWAY.
 They can work out all of the details for your trip so you can focus on having fun and recording your amazing memories!